btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Stores.md

 There's no limit on a number of stores you can create in BTCPay.

-## why are invoices without payment showing as complete?
+## Why are invoices without payment showing as complete?

 When an invoice is created to receive a payment value of 0 (zero amount due) the invoice by definition, is already paid.
 The invoice will appear as complete as soon as it's created.

+The purpose of this type of invoice is typically for when a merchant would like to observe user interest in an event or giveaway using BTCPay Server invoices without requiring the user to provide funds.
+Another use case is for developers who are testing the invoice process allowing them to bypass providing actual funds to verify the software is working properly.

 ## Store General Settings